n1t5ua5/mls-monitor/README.md

         data models
         GHI magic
-        integrations
+        unit testing
         API design
         & much more

-API: We subscribed to the "Major League Soccer Standings" api from RapidAPI.
+API: We subscribed to the "Major League Soccer Standings" API from RapidAPI.

 PURPOSE: Display easy to ready rankings & stats for every team in Major League Soccer.

 INTENDED MARKET: Soccer / Football fans in the U.S., Canada & Mexico.
-With the arrival of Leo Messi in Miami & the upcoming World Cup in '26 that's hosted by the previously mentioned trio; fans new & old need a better way to follow the teams they love.
+With the arrival of Leo Messi in Miami & the upcoming World Cup in '26 that's hosted by the previously mentioned trio; fans new & old need a new way to follow the teams they love.

-FUNCTIONALITY: Visitors may create an account to favorite any of the teams they support most.

-- If someone online types in https://hack-reactor-hacks-18.gitlab.io/mls-monitor/, they will be directed to the "Home-Page" of our site
-- Visitors will notice a NavBar towards the top that contains four options: "Home", "Create Account" & "Login"
-- To gain access the visitor must click on "Create Account" to fill out a form in order to become a user
-- The form asks for an e-mail address, name & password.
-The user must then click click in order to register
-- After it's been submitted, the account is created & the new user will be immediately redirected to the original "Home" page
-- Now, the user must click the Login tab in the top menu & input an e-mail address & password & click enter to login
-- Once logged in, the user will notice the NavBar now consists of "Home", "Create Account" & "Logout"
-- Finally, the user will be able to favorite the teams they love best on the "Team Detail" page & remove them if necessary
-- In order to logout, the user must click on the "Logout" tab & then they will be redirected to the "Home" page
-- Once logged out, the favorite option will disappear completely unless you choose to log back in

 INITIALIZATION: To use this application on your local machine, please follow the steps below.